 a.
 Latin Grammar.
-As much will be covered in this examination as is contained in Collar and Daniell's First Latin Book.
+As much will be covered in this examination as is contained in Collar and Daniell's b.
+Caesar, Books, I, II, III.
+Cicero, first three orations.
+Virgil, first two books.

+First Latin Book.
 Candidates must be thoroughly familiar with forms and able to translate easy sentences into English from Latin and from English into Latin.
 The sentences will all be taken from the First Latin Book.
 Time, one hour and a half.